bverkron/distributed-computing/readme.md

 # Intent

-This is a side project to investigate the security aspects of being a host for a distributed computing platform and experiment with ways to improve it from the host perspective without interfering with the operation of it.
+This is a side project to investigate the security aspects of being a host for a distributed computing platform and experiment with ways to improve it from the host perspective.
 We will focus primarily on Ubuntu and Docker as those the most common requirements at the time of this writing.

 # Network Security